Dealul Mitropoliei: Palace of the Chamber of Deputies

 The Palace was built in 1907 after the plans of architect Dimitrie Maimarolu, on the site of the princely divan, itself built where a group of old monastic buildings once were.
 It is built in a neo-classical style, with an 80-metre façade, in the centre of which is a peristyle featuring six Ionic columns.
 Inside are bronze and marble busts, as well as paintings, of important political figures from Romania's history.
 The palace library contains over 11,000 volumes of parliamentary debates, copies of Monitorul Oficial and similar official publications, and over 7,000 books.

 The building housed the Chamber of Deputies until 1997, when the lower house of Parliament moved into the Palace of the Parliament.
 Since that year, the Romanian Patriarchate has administered the palace.

 Monuments

-The Statue of Alexander John Cuza was unveiled on March 20, 2004, the 184th anniversary of the subject's birth.
+The Statue of Alexandru Ioan Cuza was unveiled on March 20, 2004, the 184th anniversary of the subject's birth.
 Ion Iliescu, President of Romania, performed the unveiling in the presence of other dignitaries, including Prime Minister Adrian Năstase and Patriarch Teoctist.
 Paul Vasilescu was the sculptor.
 Romanian officials regarded the placing of the statue in Bucharest as the righting of an historical error, given that Romania's national capital lacked a statue of the country's first modern ruler.
 Patriarch Teoctist noted that the location chosen was not random, but linked to the fact that it was on Dealul Mitropoliei that Cuza was elected prince.

 Until 1984, a statue of Barbu Catargiu stood on the hill where he was murdered, as did a Capitoline Wolf Statue from 1931 to 1965.